mbernste/mbernste.github.io/_posts/2021-11-23-normed_vector_space.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/NormAsMetric.png" alt="drawing" width="400"/></center>

-In Theorem 2 in the Appendix, we prove that that this function is a valid metric in that it satisfies the axioms of a metric function.
+In Theorem 3 in the Appendix, we prove that that this function is a valid metric function.

 Appendix
 --------